Construction is underway or complete on all but one of the 20 ACT Healthy Waterways sites.

 Minimising the impact of construction

 Every effort will be made to minimise the impact of construction on the environment and the local community.
 However, there may be a few issues along the way, including:

 - increased noise and dust

 - increased traffic

-- disturbance to verge assets, including trees, grass, footpaths, kerbs and gutters, public lighting or stormwater pumps
+- disturbance to verges, including trees, grass, footpaths, kerbs and gutters, public lighting or stormwater pumps

-- Construction environment management plans, along with erosion and sediment control plans, will be prepared and implemented to manage the potential impact of pollution.
+- construction environment management plans, along with erosion and sediment control plans, will be implemented to manage the potential impact of pollution

 - the implementation of landscape management and protection plans will ensure verge assets are managed, protected and, if need be, replaced